-You may be retired involuntarily if the Commission on Judicial Disabilities and Tenure determines that your disability is likely to become permanent and will prevent or seriously interfere with your judicial duties.
+You will be retired involuntarily if the Commission on Judicial Disabilities and Tenure (1) determines that your disability is likely to become permanent and will prevent or seriously interfere with your judicial duties, and (2) files an order of involuntary retirement with the District of Columbia Court of Appeals which is either affirmed or not appealed.
 If you are retired involuntarily, you may receive a retirement benefit without meeting any service requirements.
-The minimum disability benefit is 50% of your final basic salary and the maximum is 80% of your final basic salary.